 The best practice for any consumer to stay safe from identity theft or fraud is to stay informed.
 It’s important to not only be educated about what security threats are out there but also to be keenly aware of your own financial and personal activities.
-Legacy Bank provides you with many tools to stay on top of your financial information, and we’ve put together some helpful information.
+Grundy National Bank provides you with many tools to stay on top of your financial information, and we’ve put together some helpful information.

 Know the Signs of a Scam